Regarding surveys and polls, only a handful of names come to mind. Two helpful names are SurveyMonkey and Microsoft Forms.

 The second personal plan costing $34 per month (billed annually), offers a few more options.
 Those include:

 - 15,000 user responses per month

 - Payment gateways

 - File uploading option

-The last plan, titled Premier Annual, costs $99 per month (billed yearly) and offers Click Map data visualization, unlimited filters, compared rules, data trends, and advanced branching features other than the Advantage Annual Plan features.
+The last plan, Premier Annual, costs $99 monthly (billed yearly) and offers click map data visualization, unlimited filters, compared rules, data trends, and advanced branching features.

 Although Microsoft Forms is free, you can get more storage and access to Microsoft Office 365 apps by subscribing to one of the plans.

-Microsoft Forms is free and is best for small teams wanting to improve their systems with user feedback.
-It is for those who neither want fancy options nor have enough budget.
+Microsoft Forms is free and is best for teams wanting to improve their systems with user and employee feedback.
+For example, you can ask customers about new features using Microsoft Forms.

 SurveyMonkey vs. Microsoft Forms: Links

 This is the end of this comparison.
 Please let me know what you think of this comparison, and subscribe to the newsletter to stay in touch.